Deadlines, finish dates, due dates, have you ever noticed that when something is due or about to end, there’s a mad rush for it?

-Most people don’t take real action on something until they absolutely have to.
+Most people don’t take real action on something until they have to.

 I know that I always leave things until the last day.

-When there is a joining offer for people to join the business, the day with the most sign-ups is always the last one!
+When there is a joining offer for people to join the business, the day with the most sign-ups is always the last!

 So why does this happen?
-There are several theories related to a general tendency towards procrastination in us humans.
-But really, we don’t need to know why it happens to make use of this phenomenon.
+Several theories are related to a general tendency towards procrastination in us humans.
+But really, we don’t need to know why it happens to take advantage of this phenomenon.

 Joining Offers for your direct sales biz